-As the weather warms up, it’s time to start thinking about ways to go green and sustainable with your roof.
-Luckily, there are plenty of options available that can make your home more eco-friendly and reduce your energy bill at the same time!
+As the weather warms up, it’s time to start thinking about ways to go green with your roof so it is more sustainable.
+Luckily, plenty of options are available that can make your home more eco-friendly and reduce your energy bill simultaneously!

 Keep reading for some tips on how you can make your home more sustainable this summer.